-- 9.1 Artwork and teaching materials may be attached directly to walls, but may not exceed 20% of any individual wall area. - 9.2 Flame producing devices, such as scented candles, shall not be used in general classrooms.
-Exceptions include science and vocational classrooms where open flames are part of an experiment or curriculum.
+9.1 Artwork and teaching materials may be attached directly to walls, but may not exceed 50% of any individual wall area.
+Hallways and corridors may not exceed 20% of any individual wall area.

-- 9.3 Also prohibited are plug-in oil scent warmers/air fresheners/deodorizers that use electrical current to warm the fragrance.
+- 9.2 Flame producing devices, such as scented candles, shall not be used in general classrooms.
+Exceptions include science and vocational classrooms where open flames are part of an experiment or curriculum. - 9.3 Also prohibited are plug-in oil scent warmers/air fresheners/deodorizers that use electrical current to warm the fragrance.
 Plug-in air fresheners use heat to disperse a fragrance and in some cases fires have resulted from the usage of these products. - 9.4 Electric space heaters shall be prohibited in schools except in emergency situations and with the authorization of Pitt County Schools Facilities Services Director. - 9.5 Gasoline-powered equipment such as lawn mowers, weed trimmers, and blowers must be stored in sheds or exterior rooms that can be entered from outside the school.
 Rooms attached to the school must have solid masonry walls and cannot be connected to the main building's ventilation system.
 Detached storage sheds are preferred. - 9.6 Mezzanines, Mechanical Rooms, Boiler Rooms, and Electrical Rooms shall not be used for storage and must remain locked at all times. - 9.7 Science chemical storage rooms shall be kept locked at all times.